ahmedhimel21/ahmedhimel21/README.md

 ## 🧑‍💻 About Me

 👨‍💻 I am a MERN stack Developer passionate about creating beautiful and functional websites.
 I have extensive experience working with a wide range of technology including HTML5, CSS3, JavaScript, React, React-router, NodeJs, ExpressJs, firebase Authentication and MongoDB.
-As a MERN stack Developer my primary focus is on creating amazing user interfaces that deliver a seamless user experience.
+As a MERN stack Developer, my primary focus is on creating amazing user interfaces that deliver a seamless user experience.
 I am currently studying in the chemistry department at Narail Govt.
 Victoria College.
 I don't get bored while working in this profession.
 The new technology and the passion to do something creative and unique interested me in this profession.
 I constantly try to create interactive projects by acquiring new technologies and skills.
-I have completed a cyber security course from arena web security to acquire skills on securing websites and creating websites. 🚀
+I have completed a cyber security course from Arena Web Security to acquire skills on securing websites and creating websites. 🚀

 - 🔭 I’m currently working on **[Your Current Project]**
 - 🌱 I’m currently learning **[New Technology or Skill]**